CH4148MX/garand-docs/proposal.md

 ##### Description

-Change the Program Counter value to a label at a PC-relative offset.
+Change the Program Counter value to a label at a PC-relative offset if the condition matches the Condition Flag registers, else this is a no-op.
 The address is computed by using sum of PC and immdiate in encoding.
-The `CC` represents one of the condition codes defined in _Condition Encoding_ section.
+The condition `CC` represents one of the condition codes defined in _Condition Encoding_ section.

 ##### Psuedo C-code